 PCOD Specialist in Arcadia, and Glendale, CA

 PCOD is a condition in which the ovaries generate a large number of immature or partially mature eggs mainly caused of a bad lifestyle, obesity, stress, and hormonal imbalance.
 If you are suffering from PCOD, talk to our specialist today.
 Dr. Prema and her team can help you manage symptoms of PCOD.
-Call us or book an appointment online today.
+For more information, please contact us or book an appointment online today.
 We have convenient locations to serve you in Arcadia, and Glendale, CA.

 Table of Contents:

 OB-GYN & Incontinence Center in Arcadia, CA can help diagnose and treat polycystic ovary disease (PCOD).
 Pelvic pain and bladder pain are areas that we specialize in.
 We address each patient’s concern individually, with consideration to giving comprehensive treatments.
 We offer low-invasive high-technology effective treatment in our friendly office.
 The OB-Gyn & Incontinence Center staff offers friendly, personalized, and timely care.